Setting up a Kubernetes Cluster the Hard Way with kubeadm (GitOps Series, Part 2)

 Core

 Now we will setup core infrastructure components that are essential for the operation of the Kubernetes cluster.
 These components include a CNI (Container Network Interface) (calico) plugin for networking, a load balancer (metallb) for service exposure, and a metrics server (metrics-server) for resource monitoring.
-As they are fundamental to the cluster’s operation, I will schedule them to run on the control-plane node.
+As they are fundamental to the cluster’s operation, they will be deployed as DaemonSets and therefore run on all nodes, including the control-plane node.

 Here we will use the following folder structure: